mylene-ch/Trashbox-Management/README.md

 - The scripts assume the trashbox directory is `.sh-trashbox` in the current working directory.
 - Files and directories with the same name may lead to ambiguity during restoration.

-## Author

-This project was created as a utility for managing file deletions safely.

----

-Feel free to modify and enhance these scripts as per your requirements!